What Do Leaders Do … to achieve effective teamwork?

-When team leaders focus on team building, continuous improvement is the natural result.
+When team leaders apply real-world team building, continuous improvement is the natural result.

-Facing potential shutdown from their credentialing agency after a significant performance decline, Joel Sorensen, Vice President of the Prairie Island Nuclear Power Plant in Minnesota, knew things needed to change.
-So he implemented Right-Minded Teamwork (specifically, the 3rd Element, Work Agreements) to support team member behavioral alignment with the company’s vision, mission, and values.
+Facing a potential shutdown from their credentialing agency after a significant performance decline, Joel Sorensen, Vice President of the Prairie Island Nuclear Power Plant in Minnesota, knew things needed to change.
+So he implemented Right-Minded Teamwork (specifically, the 3rd Element, Work Agreements) to support teammate behavioral alignment with the company’s vision, mission, and values.

 Shortly after establishing team Work Agreements, team members began to respectfully hold each other accountable, ensuring everyone was honoring their commitments.
 Individual team members began going above and beyond simply because they could and wanted to.
 Any conflicts that arose were addressed in a professional and supportive way.

 “If you had asked me 2 months ago if the leadership team would reach this level of performance, my answer would have been emphatically, “NO!”

 Now that we are on this road, I don’t ever want to go back.” ~ Joel Sorensen, Former Vice President, Prairie Island Nuclear Power Plant

 RMT’s Implementation Plans: a Quick Start & Standard Plan

 Start your Right-Minded Teamwork journey without having to study all 8 RMT books.